menu

 Real Estate

-Long Island City Northwest is a neighborhood that is on the ocean, a bay, or inlet.
-Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
-In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
+Do you like a coastal setting?
+If so, this neighborhood may be to your liking.
+The Long Island City Northwest neighborhood is on the ocean, a bay, or inlet.
+Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, Long Island City Northwest is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.
-One of the notable things about Long Island City Northwest is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
-When you are here, you will find it to be very quiet.
-If quiet and peaceful are your cup of tea, you may have found a great place for you.

-In addition, with a real estate vacancy rate of only 0.0%, the Long Island City Northwest neighborhood has a lower vacancy rate than 100.0% of U.S. neighborhoods, a very elite group.
+In addition, 100.0% of the real estate in the Long Island City Northwest neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.
+With a real estate vacancy rate of only 0.0%, the Long Island City Northwest neighborhood has a lower vacancy rate than 100.0% of U.S. neighborhoods, a very elite group.
 Such a low vacancy rate may indicate very strong real estate demand in the neighborhood combined with some impediments to increasing supply, such as zoning or existing density of development, among other potential reasons.

 People